Best AI Productivity Tools for Mac in 2026: 6 Tested

 The 6 best AI productivity tools for Mac in 2026 — from behavioral analysis to full auto-scheduling.
-Compared for Mac-native performance, AI depth, and value.
+Compared for Mac-native performance and AI depth.

 Written By The Aftertone Team